philipellisis/csd-docs/docs/PinOne/Configuring/Settings/mainSettings.md

 ## Buttons

+### Night Mode

 This section allows you to set which button will trigger night mode as well as what type of button you are using.
 If you are using a toggle button, then night mode will be activated while the button is "on" and disabled when the button is "off" if using a push button, when you push the button once, night mode will be activated, and pushing the button again will disable night mode

+### Shift Button

+This dropdown selects which button is assigned as the "shift button" when pressing this button, buttons 5-8 will actually trigger 25-28, allowing those 4 buttons to have dual actions.

 ![image](./img/settingsMain.png)